Step-by-step installation instructions are available in the Getting started section.

 • The server (VM) selected for the master node installation must meet the minimum system requirements:

-• at least 4 CPU cores;
+• At least 4 CPU cores.

-• at least 8 GB of RAM;
+• At least 8 GB of RAM.

-• at least 60 GB of disk space with 400+ IOPS performance;
+• At least 60 GB of disk space with 400+ IOPS performance.

-• Linux kernel version 5.8 or newer;
+• Linux kernel version 5.8 or newer.

-• one of the package managers installed: apt, apt-get, yum, or rpm;
+• One of the package managers installed: apt, apt-get, yum, or rpm.

-• access to standard OS package repositories.
+• Access to standard OS package repositories.

 • Python is installed on the master node server (VM).

-• The container image registry is accessible through a proxy (if proxy settings are specified in the installation configuration).
+• The container registry is accessible through a proxy (if proxy settings are specified in the installation configuration).

 • DNS must resolve localhost to IP address 127.0.0.1.